Skip to Content

 • 2 tbsp of something sweet (honey, maple syrup, orange marmalade, apricot preserves, you get the idea), I used maple syrup

-• 2 tbsp of an acid (balsamic vinegar, red wine vinegar, white wine vinegar, lemon juice) I used red wine vinegar
+• 2 tbsp of an acid (balsamic vinegar, red wine vinegar, white wine vinegar, lemon juice), I used red wine vinegar

 • kosher salt and fresh ground pepper, to taste

-1. Grab a piece of heavy tin foil and fold it in half.
+Step 1: Grab a piece of heavy tin foil and fold it in half.
 Peel the beets.
 (I recommend that you wear some gloves while peeling your beets otherwise you will have red-stained hands for the rest of the day.)

-You can use pre-packaged, boiled beets for this recipe, although you might not need to roast the beets for as long.
+This shouldn’t be problem at all, although you might not need to roast the beets for as long.
 Check them with your knife at the halfway point.

 bakedbree